nloadholtes/todoist-to-sqlite/README.md

 [![PyPI](https://img.shields.io/pypi/v/todoist-to-sqlite.svg)](https://pypi.org/project/todoist-to-sqlite/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/bcongdon/todoist-to-sqlite/blob/master/LICENSE)

+## THIS IS A FORK
+*Quick note: I hacked on this to get it to work for me, but I haven't tried to merge these change back upstream.
+Leaving this here in case anyone else is interested.*

 Save data from Todoist to a SQLite database.
 Supports saving tasks, projects, filters, notes, labels, and completed tasks.

 (Some Todoist features require Premium, like fetching completed tasks)